 To determine the correct weight, just pick a weight you can lift roughly 5-6 times.
 If you can get all 3 sets for 5 reps, increase the weight next workout.

 Again, I said at least two days per month.
 This is the minimum.
-Speaking generally, I have my female clients training heavy at least once per week; further, there are a lot of women who train almost exclusively with near maximal weights (3-5 reps).
-So, again: don’t be afraid to lift heavy!
+Speaking generally, I have my female clients train heavy at least once per week; further, there are a lot of women who train almost exclusively with near maximal weights (3-5 reps).
+So, again: don’t be afraid to lift heavy

 What if that assessment is only partially true?
 I contend it very well might be.

 A few years back, I attended a seminar led by Dr. John Berardi, who is an expert in the field of sports nutrition.
 He is also a world-renowned trainer who works with some of the most elite athletes around.
 During the seminar, Berardi made a remark about some Olympic athletes he was training; he had an interesting finding regarding fat loss.

 As it turned out, when he had these athletes (all women) do their high-intensity sprint workouts on a stationary bicycle, there was a “disproportionately high” amount of fat loss in the lower body.
 JB and I discussed this, and although he had a lot of data to back this up, no studies had been done.
 Instead, we just had an interesting factoid.

 That was about 8 years ago, and in that time I have had a lot of opportunities to work stationary bike sprints into a good number of my programs; generally for women who found that losing lower body fat was a hardship.
 And you know what?
 IT WORKS.

 But why?
 What makes the stationary bike so special?